Helpful Hints for Providers: Filing Claims for CHAMPVA

 If you are billing for an anesthesia professional fee, please use the correct anesthesia code, not the surgical equivalent.
 This will help ensure you are reimbursed the correct amount.

 When submitting a bill for ambulatory surgery services, please make sure the surgery code(s) as well as the corresponding charge(s) are included on the bill.
 Omitting the surgical code will cause a delay in processing your submission.

-Before submitting your claim, make sure the type is not offset and that all items are in the correct fields.
-Failure to do this can possibly cause a delay in payment, erroneous payment, or denial in some circumstances.
+Before submitting your claim, make sure the type is not offset and all items are in the correct fields.
+Failure to do this can possibly cause a delay in payment, erroneous payment or denial in some circumstances.